Background – PRIO

 A Non-Toxic Environment

 According to the clarification of the Swedish environmental objective A Non-Toxic Environment the use of particularly hazardous substances is, as far as possible, to be ceased.
 The definition of particularly hazardous substances are substances that are cancerogenic, mutagenic and toxic to reproduction (CMR), persistent, bioaccumulative and toxic (PBT), very persistent and very bioaccumulative (vPvB), and particularly hazardous metals (mercury, cadmium, lead and their compounds).
 Particularly hazardous substances also include endocrine disruptors and strongly allergenic substances.
-However, there are no established criteria for these properties, but an assessment is to be made from case to case.
 An addition to the particularly hazardous substances are Per- and polyfluoroalkyl substances, PFAS which have a comparable hazardous properties to those of particularly hazardous substances due to their extreme persistence and should be treated as such for precautionary reasons.

 A Non-Toxic Environment is about a continuous reduction of health and environmental risks of chemicals that are not defined as particularly hazardous substances but still are hazardous.
-These substances include all other substances included in CLP Classification and labelling.
+These substances include all other substances included in CLP Classification and labelling EC No 1272/2008.
 Also included are substances that due to lacking information have not been classified as being hazardous to health and the environment at present but can be classified as such after receiving more information of the substances.

 The REACH Regulation